ucsb-csw8/w22/faq.md

 ### Where do I find the zyBooks code to subscribe to the book?

-The access/enrollment code is posted on Gauchospace.
+The access/enrollment code is [posted on Gauchospace](https://gauchospace.ucsb.edu/courses/mod/page/view.php?id=638300).

+### How do I update my student ID in zyBooks?

+You can do it from the **My Subscription** tab, which you can access from the main zyBooks page that lists all chapters.
+See the instructions / screenshot [posted on Gauchospace](https://gauchospace.ucsb.edu/courses/mod/page/view.php?id=638300).

 ### Is there an option for students who cannot currently afford the zybook subscription?
 Can I defer the purchase of the zyBook?